Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 Note that the `Seed` values do not need to match the image above.

-There is one more important thing left to do, in order to make sure all the above `Randomizer`s operate as expected.
-Since `BackgroundObjectPlacementRandomizer` spawns objects, it already knows which objects in the Scene it is dealing with; however, the rest of the `Randomizer`s  we added are not yet aware of what objects they should target because they don't spawn their own objects.
+There is one more important thing left to do, in order to make sure all the above Randomizers operate as expected.
+Since `BackgroundObjectPlacementRandomizer` spawns objects, it already knows which objects in the Scene it is dealing with; however, the rest of the Randomizers  we added are not yet aware of what objects they should target because they don't spawn their own objects.

-To make sure each `Randomizer` knows which objects it should work with, we will use an object tagging and querying workflow that the bundled `Randomizer`s already use.
-Each `Randomizer` can query the Scene for objects that carry certain types of `RandomizerTag` components.
+To make sure each Randomizer knows which objects it should work with, we will use an object tagging and querying workflow that the bundled Randomizers already use.
+Each Randomizer can query the Scene for objects that carry certain types of `RandomizerTag` components.
 For instance, the `TextureRandomizer` queries the Scene for objects that have a `TextureRandomizerTag` component (you can change this in code!).
 Therefore, in order to make sure our background Prefabs are affected by the `TextureRandomizer` we need to make sure they have `TextureRandomizerTag` attached to them.

 * **Action**: In the _**Project**_ tab, navigate to the `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Background Objects/Prefabs`.
 * **Action**: Select all the files inside and from the _**Inspector**_ tab add a `TextureRandomizerTag` to them.
 This will add the component to all the selected files.